Spanish conquest of Guatemala: Cortés in Petén

 On 15 April 1525 the expedition arrived at the Maya village of Tenciz.
 With local guides they headed into the hills north of Lake Izabal, where their guides abandoned them to their fate.
 The expedition became lost in the hills and came close to starvation before they captured a Maya boy who led them out to safety.
 Cortés found a village on the shore of Lake Izabal, perhaps Xocolo.
 He crossed the Dulce River to the settlement of Nito, somewhere on the Amatique Bay, with about a dozen companions, and waited there for the rest of his army to regroup over the course of the next week.
-By this time the remnants of the expedition had been reduced to a few hundred; Cortés succeeded in contacting the Spaniards he was searching for, only to find that Cristóbal de Olid's own officers had already put down his rebellion.
+By this time the remnants of the expedition had been reduced to a few hundred; Cortés succeeded in contacting the Spaniards he was searching for, only to find that his trusty lieutenant de las Casas had already successfully deposed Olid and then beheaded him for treason.
 Cortés constructed an improvised brigantine and, accompanied by canoes, he ascended the Dulce River to Lake Izabal, with about 40 Spaniards, and a number of Indians.
 He at first believed he had reached the Pacific, but soon realised his error.
 At the western end of the lake, he marched inland and engaged in battle with the Maya natives at the city of Chacujal, on the Polochic River.
 He seized plentiful supplies of food from the city and sent supplies back to Nito in the brigantine.
 He had rafts built to ferry supplies back downriver, and returned to Nito with them, while most of his men marched back overland.
 Cortés then returned to Mexico by sea.